 “It appeared to be almost a unanimous failure rate in testing,” Representative Adam Kinzinger, an Illinois Republican and an Air National Guard pilot, said yesterday on a conference call with reporters.

 Questions about the pressure vest provided the latest clue in a yearlong mystery over why Air Force pilots keep getting dizzy and disoriented flying Lockheed Martin Corp.
-(LMT)’s F-22.
+(LMT:US)’s F-22.
 The vest, part of a “G suit” used to help pilots avoid blacking out during high-speed maneuvers, “increases the difficulty of pilot breathing under certain circumstances,” the Air Force said this week.

 A Navy dive unit assisting in the Air Force’s continuing investigation found that all of the vests tested failed, according to a government official who was briefed on the matter.
 The results were preliminary and additional tests were to be conducted soon.